NetDenizen/booru-wizard/README.md

 * Many settings pertaining to the operation of this software can be set in the configuration file before starting.
 Consider allowing more configuration while running the software, and the possibility of editing the configuration file from the software.

-* Consider integrating the software with reverse image search services, to more efficiently identify sources.

 * Consider allowing the software to parse and write to different output formats than JSON.
 Perhaps SQLite?

 * Consider adding metadata to the output files, which allow the software to more precisely recreate the state that it was in when those files were written.
 For instance, in ENTRY_QUESTION, tags can be added, however, the software does not know which tags to put in that entry question, when starting.